-<ExternalAPIStores>element and add details of each external API store that you need to publish APIs to.
-In this example,
+<ExternalAPIStores>element, and add the details of each external API store that you need to publish APIs to.

-http://localhost:9764/storeis the API Store of the second API Manager instance.
+http://localhost:9764/storeis the API Store of the second WSO2 API Manager instance.

 - You publish to its super tenant's Store (admin/admin).

-- The port is 9764 as you incremented it by 1 earlier.
+- The port is 9764 as you incremented it by 1 in step 2.

-For example if we have three API Stores one is super tenant and other two are tenant stores, we can configure these three external stores as below.
+For example, if we have three API Stores, and one is a super tenant and other two are tenant stores, you can configure these three external stores as shown below.

-In a multitenant environment, each tenant can publish to different external Stores by changing the above file in their tenant space.
-For more information on how APIs appear and are available for subscription in a multitenant environment, see API visibility and subscription.
+In a multi-tenant environment, each tenant can publish to different external Stores by changing the above file in their tenant space.
+For more information on how APIs appear and are available for subscription in a multi-tenant environment, see API visibility and subscription.
 Note that publishing to an external Store only means that the API is advertised there.
-To subscribe, you must always register and log in to the original publisher's tenant Store.
+To subscribe, you must always register and sign in to the original publisher's tenant Store.